itsfuad/FCCIMPL/website/src/content/docs/basics/comments.md

 }
 ```

-You don't need to write documentation comments for everything—save them for public functions and important types that others (or future you) will need to understand.
+You don't need to write documentation comments for everything - save them for public functions and important types that others (or future you) will need to understand.

 ## Best Practices

-### ✅ Do Write Comments That Explain "Why"
+### Do Write Comments That Explain "Why"

 Good comments explain your reasoning, not what the code obviously does: